Aditi – Mother of the Devas – Indian Mythology

 A critical event in Aditi’s story involves her jealousy toward Diti, her co-wife and sister.
 Once, Aditi incited her son Indra, the king of the Devas, to harm Diti.
 When Diti was pregnant with a child destined to become an Asura, Aditi provoked Indra to split the fetus into seven pieces, leading to Diti‘s immense grief.
 In retaliation, Diti cursed Aditi: “May seven sons be born to you, and may you suffer the grief of losing all seven.”

 This curse played out in the life of Devaki, a reincarnation of Diti.
-Devaki, the sister of Kamsa, gave birth to seven children, all of whom were killed by Kamsa, fulfilling Diti’s curse.
-It was foretold that Devaki’s eighth child would be the slayer of Kamsa, and this child was none other than Krishna, an incarnation of Vishnu.
+The divine and elemental forces governed by Aditi’s sons-including gods like Varuna-reflect her role in maintaining cosmic equilibrium across realms.
+It was foretold that Devaki’s eighth child would be the slayer of Kamsa, and this child was none other than Krishna – An Incarnation of Vishnu, an incarnation of Vishnu.

-Aditi is also known as the mother of the Vamana Avatar of Vishnu, a dwarf incarnation that liberated the Devas from the oppression of the demon king Bali.
+Aditi is also known as the mother of the Vamana Avatar of Vishnu.
+Among her children was Martanda – An Aditya, a solar figure whose exclusion and symbolism echo deeper cosmological mysteries linked to mortality and time.
 Through Aditi’s prayers and devotion, Vishnu took birth as Vamana to restore cosmic balance by subduing Bali and returning authority to the Devas.

 Key Aspects of Aditi’s Story